DylanPho/performance-comparison-c-python-cpp/README.md

 `python scripts/compare_runtime.py`

+## Example Output
+- The runtime comparison script will print runtimes for each language.
+- The plot will display the results and save as `runtime_comparison.png`.

 ## Results
 - C and C++: Near-identical runtimes due to similar compilation processes.
 - Python: Significantly slower, demonstrating the overhead of interpreted languages.